NatBat92/drf-api/README.md

 **NOTE**: It is a requirement of the project that you have Python version 3.8 or higher installed locally.

-1. Log in to GitHub and locate the [GitHub Repository](https://github.com/NatBat92/drf-api).
+1. Log into GitHub and locate the [GitHub Repository](https://github.com/NatBat92/drf-api).
 1. Under the repository name, click "Code".
 1. To clone the repository using HTTPS, under "HTTPS", copy the link.
 1. Open your local terminal with git installed